IvanTheGeek/FnMCP.IvanTheGeek/.junie/guidelines.md

    - All user answers to Junie's questions
    - Continue documenting until the prompt response is fully completed

-3. **Automatic Git Commit**:
+3. **Git Commit Requirement**:
-   - Upon completion of the prompt response, automatically create a git commit
+   - Upon completion of the prompt response, you MUST explicitly create a git commit
+   - This is not automatic - you must execute the git commands yourself
    - Commit message should include:
      - Title: Brief description of what was accomplished
      - Description: More detailed explanation of changes/actions taken